Future Ready Iowa Last-Dollar Scholarship

 Pre-programs are not eligible for the Future Ready Iowa Last-Dollar Scholarship.

 Additional programs may be added to this list at a later date.
 The eligible programs list is based on job demand and is subject to change year to year.
 Students in programs removed from this list who previously received Last-Dollar Scholarship funds for that program will still be eligible for the Future Ready Iowa Last-Dollar Scholarship until they complete their credentials or leave the college, as long as they continue to meet all other eligibility criteria.

 The list of eligible programs is subject to change based on the Iowa Legislature.

 File the Free Application for Federal Student Aid (FAFSA) to apply for all other available state and federal grants and scholarships.
-The priority deadline for 2023 – 2024 is July 1, 2023.
+The priority deadline for 2023 – 2024 was July 15, 2023.
+The priority deadline for 2024 – 2025 has not been set yet, but will likely be July 1, 2024.

 Apply at Hawkeye in an eligible program.

 To be eligible to receive the Last-Dollar Scholarship, you must meet the following ongoing eligibility requirements: